 Whether an authenticated user must provide its “legitimate interest” for each individual query;

-Where “legitimate interest” is being relied on, there clearly must be some statement of the “legitimate interest.”
+Comment: Where “legitimate interest” is being relied on, there clearly must be some statement of the “legitimate interest.”
 The question is what constitutes a sufficient statement of legitimate interest.
 On the one hand, a completely generic “cookie-cutter” statement that really says nothing would be insufficient.
 On the other hand, a requirement for a detailed and highly customized narrative would be unnecessary and would burden every stop of the process.
 It could even be seen as punitive.
 We would not want to see elevated requirements used in an effort to deter appropriate access efforts.
-A balanced approach is critical...
+A balanced approach is critical.

 Whether "full WHOIS data” must be returned in response to the authenticated user’s query; and

-We anticipate that there will be a “default” set of non-public WHOIS data for each category of access and/or Eligible User Group.
+Comment: We anticipate that there will be a “default” set of non-public WHOIS data for each category of access and/or Eligible User Group.
 Beyond that default set, additional (including full) non-public WHOIS data should only be returned on a request where that request specifically asks for it and provides a sufficient reason for that additional information.
 On the other hand, the default sets should not be so narrow as to restrict utility or require a significant percentage of special requests.
 Again, balance is the key.

 We note that a good deal of attention has been paid to the issue of providing access to technical and admin contacts.
 Where the tech and/or admin contacts are different from the registrant, this hints at good reasons why this data will be particularly useful.
 As a general matter, this is an indicator that the registrant may not be technically knowledgeable or proficient.
 As such, contacting the registrant may not be helpful.
 An issue with the domain may require the efforts of the technical contact and not a registrant without technical expertise or access.
 There may also be times where there is a hosting issue and the customer of the hosting company is needed to resolve the issue; that customer may be the tech contact and not the registrant.
 Knowing the admin and tech contacts may provide information that is uniquely helpful in an investigation.